jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (a) the school has or will have adequate staff, equipment, and premises to provide it; and (b) the standard of instruction provided in it will not be lower than the standard that would be expected in any similar class, course, or programme for domestic students.

+### 524A Withdrawal of approval of course for international students
+(1) If NZQA considers that there may be grounds for withdrawing approval of a class, course, or programme intended exclusively or mainly for international students, NZQA must give written notice to the board of the State school or the managers of the school registered under section 214 to whom the approval was granted—
+  (a) setting out the grounds on which NZQA is considering withdrawing approval; and (b) giving the board or the managers a reasonable period to make submissions on the matter.
+(2) After that period, and having considered any submission made by the board or the managers, NZQA may, on any reasonable grounds, withdraw approval.
+(3) If NZQA withdraws approval under subsection (2), it must give notice of the withdrawal, with reasons, to the board or the managers concerned.
+(4) NZQA may withdraw an approval at the written request of the board or the managers concerned.

 **International students at tertiary education and vocational education and training institutions**

 ### 525 Enrolment of international students
 (1) An institution’s council may not permit the enrolment of an international student at the institution for all or part of a programme unless—
   (a) the programme is approved by NZQA and the institution is accredited to provide the programme; or (b) the programme is exempted under section 528.
-(2) An institution’s council may not permit the enrolment of an international student at the institution for all or part of a training scheme unless the scheme is an approved training scheme or exempted under section 528.
+(2) An institution’s council may not permit the enrolment of an international student at the institution for a micro-credential unless—
+  (a) the micro-credential is approved by NZQA and the institution is accredited to provide the micro-credential; or (b) the micro-credential is exempted under section 528.
 (3) An international student—
   (a) may not be enrolled at an institution if the student's enrolment there has the effect that a domestic student who is eligible to enrol there and has applied for enrolment is not able to be enrolled:
-  (b) may not be enrolled in any programme or training scheme at an institution if the student's enrolment has the effect that a domestic student who is eligible to enrol in the programme or scheme and has applied for enrolment in it is not be able to be enrolled in it.
+  (b) may not be enrolled in any programme or micro-credential at an institution if the student's enrolment has the effect that a domestic student who is eligible to enrol in the programme or micro-credential and has applied for enrolment in it is not be able to be enrolled in it.
-(4) Despite subsection (3), although domestic students may not be able to be enrolled, an international student may be enrolled at an institution, or in any programme or scheme at the institution, if the enrolment is in a vacant place—
+(4) Despite subsection (3), although domestic students may not be able to be enrolled, an international student may be enrolled at an institution, or in any programme or micro-credential at the institution, if the enrolment is in a vacant place—
   (a) that the institution’s council established for international students; and (b) whose continued availability is dependent on the fees payable by international students enrolled in it.